 - Registering for the first time at a public university for an undergraduate degree or a National Certificate Vocational/Report 191 program at a public TVET College.

-If you match the following criteria, you should not apply:
+If you do not match the following criteria, you should not apply:

 - International student (NOT a South African citizen)

 - The annual household income exceeds R350 000.

 - Have you previously completed a tertiary qualification?

 - Already submitted an application and received funding

 The following study-related expenses will be covered by the DHET Bursary.The registration fee is: